sourcefuse/terraform-aws-arc-eks/docs/module-usage-guide/README.md

 #### 3. **Auto Mode Support**

+For EKS Cluster with auto-mode creation, see the [examples/auto-mode](https://github.com/sourcefuse/terraform-aws-arc-eks/tree/main/examples/auto-mode) folder.

 This module supports an **Auto Mode** configuration, `EKS Auto Mode` extends AWS management of Kubernetes clusters beyond the cluster itself, to allow AWS to also set up and manage the infrastructure that enables the smooth operation of your workloads.

 **Key Capabilities:**